Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

-# Application Preferences
+# Application preferences

-You can manage application preferences by setting and getting them.
-You can also share stored preference data among applications in the same package.
+Many applications require to save data in the persistent memory and read them in next session in a safe way.
+Saved data can be sensitive, so in many cases access to the saved preference should be restricted.
+Preference API allows you to share stored preference data among applications in the same package.

-## Managing Application Preferences

-To manage preferences:

-- To store and retrieve variables:
+## Store and retrieve records

 To store a variable, you must create a key-value pair.
-Use the following function to create a key-value pair for a specific simple type:
+Use the following function to create a preference for a specific simple type: `Preference.Set(string key, value)`.

-  - `Preference.Set(string key, value)`

 Before storing or retrieving a variable, check whether it exists using the `Preference.Contains(string key)` function.

-  Use the following function to retrieve a stored variable.
+Use the following function to retrieve a stored variable: `Preference.Get<T>()`.

-  - `Preference.Get<T>()`

   ```csharp
   //set/get integer value